Warfarian/div/README.md

 # Center- Piece
-### The one click solution to skibidi your current tab!
+### The ultimate solution to mastering the art of centering divs!

 ## VOTING IS LIVE!
 [VOTE HERE](https://devpost.com/software/center-piece)